Noble-mungu/AirBnB_clone/README.md

 ## Description

-HolbertonBnB is a complete RESTful web application, integrating file and database (MySQL) storage in a back-end API with front-end interfacing in a clone of AirBnB.
+ALXBnB is a complete RESTful web application, integrating file and database (MySQL) storage in a back-end API with front-end interfacing in a clone of AirBnB.
 The front-end is designed using HTML5/CSS3 and is served using Python Flask.
 The application is configured on a distributed system - two web servers and one load balancer - with Nginx and HAProxy.

-HolbertonBnB is still in active development, with complete functionality set to deploy in the coming month:
+ALXBnB is still in active development, with complete functionality set to deploy in the coming month:

 * Complete integration of a RESTful API